AABearBots/First-Closed-Doors-Competition/README.md

 To setup and develop your own bot, you'll need to pull in several code repositories as well as make a few directories to store configurations.
 This is a sample view of the final directory structure with important files/folder annotated.
 Instructions for creating all of this will follow and your directory and file names will differ.
 ```
 .                               # Top level directory located at your choice
-├── AACloudPlatform             # Will be cloned from git repository
+├── AACloud		        # Will be cloned from git repository
 │   ├── ...                     # A variety of files and folders
-│   ├── AACloudPlatform.sln     # Used only with VS IDE to launch project
+│   ├── AACloud.sln             # Used only with VS IDE to launch project
 │   └── platform.config.json    # Configure your bot to test and develop in cloud
-├── API-Keys                    # Create this dir at same level as AACloudPlatform
+├── API-Keys                    # Create this dir at same level as AACloud
 │   └── AABot.Poloniex.json     # Your Poloniex API Key
-├── Connection-Strings          # Create this dir at same level as AACloudPlatform
+├── Connection-Strings          # Create this dir at same level as AACloud
 │   └── Production
 │       ├─ .connstring          # A variety of storage connection files to be supplied by Advanced Algos
 │       └─ ...
-├── Logs                        # AACloudPlatform will output logs here
+├── Logs                        # AACloud will output logs here
 │
 ├── AAPlatform                  # Will be cloned from git repository
 │   └── ecosystem.json          # Adding your team and bots to the cloud